Gestational weight gain: Race/ethnicity

 Race/ethnicity is an important variable to take into account when discussing gestational weight gain because women of racial/ethnic minorities demonstrate disproportionately higher obesity levels than non-Hispanic white women.
 The IOM guidelines were created from data mostly consisting of white women, and thus may not be an appropriate measure for women of other races/ethnicities.

 African American women in general may have higher postpartum cardio-metabolic risk and more excess gestational weight gain than Latina women, who in turn have more than white women.
 However, this is not always the case.
 One study reported that although African American women are more likely to be overweight or obese pre-pregnancy, they were less likely to have excessive weight gain than white women in one study.

 Poverty

-Even though in many areas in the United States, there has been a decline in inequality on the basis of race/ethnicity, there still exists disproportionate social stratification.
+Even though in many areas in the United States, there has been a decline in inequality based on race/ethnicity, there still exists disproportionate social stratification.
 Racial/ethnic minorities, such as blacks and Latinos, are more likely to be found in neighborhoods high in poverty.
 African American women in poverty have been seen to have significantly higher postpartum cardio-metabolic risk than wealthier African American women, which could be partially related to these impoverished women having excess gestational weight gain.
 White women in poverty, on the other hand, had excess gestational weight gain and higher postpartum cardio-metabolic risk than the white women with higher incomes.
 This was also true for Latina women in poverty compared to those wealthier.
-The information regarding how race/ethnicity affects experience of excess gestational weight gain can be related to poverty levels, and the data available is limited and variable.
+The information regarding how race/ethnicity affects the experience of excess gestational weight gain can be related to poverty levels, and the data available is limited and variable.